RoxSand Scocos

 RoxSand Scocos McCreary (born 1958, Washington (state) is a James Beard award winning chef (1999 Best Chef in the Southwest), who was the first person to be on the cover of Bon Appétit.

-In 1990, she opened the farm to table RoxSand Restaurant & Bar in Scottsdale, Arizona.
+In 1990, she opened the farm to table RoxSand Restaurant & Bar in Phoenix, Arizona.
 She did not renew her lease when it expired in 2003, preferring to spend more time with her family.